Arapaho language: Syllable structures

-Syllables tend to have the structure CV(C), where the final consonant, if it is present, is either a single consonant, or //hC//.
+Syllables tend to have the structure CV((h)C).
 In general, consonant clusters in Arapaho can only be two consonants long.
-Consonant clusters do not occur word initially, and //hC// is the only that occurs word finally.
-The only consonant cluster that is "base generated" (exists in the most underlying representation of words) is //hC//.
-At the "surface" (at the level of actual pronunciation), other clusters arise by phonological processes including vowel syncope, or by juxtaposition of morphemes.
+Consonant clusters do not occur word initially, and //hC// is the only one that occurs word finally.
+The only consonant cluster that is "base generated" (phonemic) is //hC//.
+At the "surface" (phonetically), other clusters arise by phonological processes including vowel syncope, or by juxtaposition of morphemes.

-Vowel-initial, onset-less syllables, however, can occur due to partitioning of vowel clusters.
-An example of partitioning a cluster of 3 identical vowels into syllables is ní.ii.non, 'tepee'.
+However, vowel-initial onset-less syllables can occur, due to partitioning of vowel clusters.
+An example of partitioning a cluster of three identical vowels into syllables is ní.ii.non, 'tepee'.
 The vowel cluster is not always split into short vowel followed by long vowel; the location of the partition depends on Arapaho's complex pitch accent system.
 For example, another word with a sequence of three vowels, but with a different partitioning of vowels into syllables is hóo.ó. 'bed'.

 However, sometimes the vowel cluster does not divide and the whole cluster becomes the nucleus of the syllable.
 One example is hi.héio, 'his/her aunt (obviative)'.

 Prosody

 Arapaho is a pitch accent language.
-There are two phonemic tones: high (marked with an acute accent) or "normal" (unmarked).
+There are two phonemic tones: high (marked with an acute accent) and "normal" (unmarked).
 The contrast can be illustrated with the pair hónoosóóʼ, 'it is fancy' and honoosóóʼ, 'it is raining'.
 Long vowels and vowel sequences can carry a contour tone from high to low, as in hou3íne-, 'to hang' (where the first syllable has a normal tone) versus hóu3íne-, "to float" (where the first syllable has a high+normal, or falling, tone).
 Although tonal contrasts are distinctive in Arapaho, minimal pairs such as those listed above are rare.